 - How science is legally allowed to manufacture evidence and hide that bad results

 I am really excited to start you on this journey and I hope to add a lot of value to your life as a whole.Show Transcript:

 Nutrition is remarkable in its ability to have people with completely opposite views saying they have science to support completely opposite views.Frustrating isn’t it?
 What are we suppose to believe?Welcome to Dynamism Biohack, my name is Dr. Matt Hammett Wellness & Nutrition Expert, Lifestyle Trainer and Movement Enthusiast.
 In each week I’m going share with you how to make the right nutritious choices despite conflicting expert opinions where I help you to discover how to unlock your inner aborigine or your inner greatness.
 Thank you for spending this time with me today, so let’s get into the training.MOST LABORATORY EXPERIMENTS IN SCIENCE use rats.
 While I was preparing my thesis to co-author with a nanotechnologist expert for funding to develop our pain biosensor ideas, I discovered that the ideas I borrowed from boy genius Jack Andranka would only work for a rat!

 One of the most striking discoveries I made in my own scientific journey was what I call the lab rat race.
 Simply put, applying animal models to study human diseases will not work.
 Species differences in anatomy and physiology including, organ structure and function, toxin metabolism, antibody physiology, chemical, drug, nutrition absorption, and mechanisms of DNA repair among a whole host of other differences between humans and other species.In my case, I realized the creation of the world’s first human pain biosensor would require human studies.
 Specific antibodies get released during inflammation and tissues react and behave very differently between species.
 This training is devoted to the finding in my own discovery which led me to the decision not to continue co-authorship for the research and why I recommend natural health first choice for all human beings.And that leads us to the next Dynamism Biohack: Faulty Rat Science; Part I.Research from the Office of Technology Assessment found that between 3.4 and 3.7 million rats are killed each year in laboratory experiments.
-Estimates from other sources range as high as 23.6 million every year.6 Rats differ strikingly from humans in many respects, rendering rat experiments difficult to extrapolate data to compare or make recommendations for people.
+Estimates from other sources range as high as 23.6 million every year.1

+Rats differ strikingly from humans in many respects, rendering rat experiments difficult to extrapolate data to compare or make recommendations for people.
 The U.S. Food and Drug Administration (FDA), the U.S. Department of Health and Human Services (HHS), and the pharmaceutical industry admit this.
 The FDA reports that 92% of drugs approved for testing in humans fail to receive approval for human use.
 The National Institutes of Health reports that 95 out of every 100 drugs that successfully pass animal trials and go into human clinical testing fail during the human clinical trial phase.
 In addition, more than half of the few drugs approved are later withdrawn or relabeled due to serious or lethal adverse effects in humans.
 Nevertheless, scientists continue to use rats and other animals for human research.Animal research is a multi-billion dollar industry with high commercial interest.
 It is one of the major reasons we continue animal research and why it is fiercely defended despite the obvious limitations, dangers, and hindrance against the battle of human diseases.CHANGE OCCURS IN STEPSThe leading killer of American adults is heart disease, silent and deadly.
 Due to similar genetic makeup (and get this: we are apparently closest in terms of DNA… to rodents!), rats are commonly used to create medications for human disease.
 The problem is evident; rats are very different from us in so many ways.
 To say otherwise, is a flat out lie, a lie funded by billions of dollars.Regarding heart disease, rats differ from us in the ways they process fat and cholesterol.
-Rats have a much higher activity of a particular liver enzyme called 5-desaturase.7 Now, don’t get weirded out by the science, again, I will always bring it back to practicality.
+Rats have a much higher activity of a particular liver enzyme called 5-desaturase.2

+Now, don’t get weirded out by the science, again, I will always bring it back to practicality.
 But I can’t explain this without getting into the geeky star trek version of myself.
 So bear with me.
 At any rate this enzyme changes the chemical structure of various tissues including the liver, the adrenal glands, the kidneys, platelets, and fat.
-Therefore the various tissues would process differently from a biochemical standpoint, with different results compared to humans.In a fact a researcher at Boston’s Tufts University said the result is that “the rat is not an appropriate human model for studies involving lipids.”8 To contrast, another researcher wrote, “It is not possible to extrapolate directly from rat to human studies because of differences in plasma lipoprotein [cholesterol and triglycerides] the metabolism between the species” is vastly different.4
+Therefore the various tissues would process differently from a biochemical standpoint, with different results compared to humans.In a fact a researcher at Boston’s Tufts University said the result is that “the rat is not an appropriate human model for studies involving lipids.”3

+To contrast, another researcher wrote, “It is not possible to extrapolate directly from rat to human studies because of differences in plasma lipoprotein [cholesterol and triglycerides] the metabolism between the species” is vastly different.4

 In humans, cholesterol in the liver forms bile acids.
 From the liver, they are excreted into the gallbladder and the intestine.
 Rats secrete their bile acids very differently from humans.
 In rats, they go directly into the intestine, as they lack a gallbladder.5

 Rats, unlike humans, are very resistant to changes in serum cholesterol and are also resistant to diet-induced plaques in the arteries making rat studies invalid and incomplete for human analysis.